zllm-ai/zllm/README.md

 1. **For GPU Systems**:
    - Use quantized models (AWQ/GPTQ) for better memory efficiency
-   - Increase context length for longer inputs
+   - Trust automatic context length detection
-   - Use lower temperatures for more deterministic outputs
+   - Use model defaults for optimal performance

 2. **For CPU Systems**:
    - Use smaller models (gpt2, Qwen/Qwen3-0.5B)